 CHS is a 140-year-old, non-profit organization with a mission to inspire and empower people to make California's richly diverse past a meaningful part of their contemporary lives.
 The CHS Collection represents the environmental, economic, social, political, and cultural heritage of the entire state, including materials from outside California that contribute to a greater understanding of the state and its people.

-The California Museum — home of the California Hall of Fame — engages, educates, and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts, and culture.
-Through interactive and innovative experiences, the museum inspires men, women, and children to pursue the California dream and make a mark on history.
+Home of the California Hall of Fame, the California Museum engages, educates, and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts, and culture.

 Lesson plans, discussions, primary sources materials, and more are available at the Colonial Williamsburg Teacher Community by creating a free account.

-EDSITEment is a partnership between the National Endowment for the Humanities , and the National Trust for the Humanities.
-EDSITEment offers a treasure trove for teachers, students, and parents searching for high-quality material on the Internet in the subject areas of literature and language arts, foreign languages, art and culture, and history and social studies.
+A partnership between the National Endowment for the Humanities , and the National Trust for the Humanities EDSITEment offers a treasure trove for teachers, students, and parents searching for high-quality material on the Internet in the subject areas of literature and language arts, foreign languages, art and culture, and HSS.

-This institute is a nonprofit organization supporting the study and love of American history through a wide range of programs and resources for students, teachers, scholars, and history enthusiasts throughout the nation.
+This institute supports the study and love of American history through a wide range of programs and resources for students, teachers, scholars, and history enthusiasts throughout the nation.
 The institute creates and works closely with history-focused schools; organizes summer seminars and development programs for teachers; produces print and digital publications and traveling exhibitions; hosts lectures by eminent historians; administers a History Teacher of the Year Award in every state and U.S. territory; and offers national book prizes and fellowships for scholars to work in the Gilder Lehrman Collection as well as other renowned archives.
-Free subscriptions are available to K–12 Teachers and Students.
+Free subscriptions are available to K–12 teachers and students.

 Historical Thinking Matters focuses on key topics in U.S. history, designed to teach students how to critically read primary sources and how to critique and construct historical narratives.

-Teachinghistory.org is designed to help K–12 history teachers access resources and materials to improve U.S. history education in the classroom.
-With funding from the U.S. Department of Education, the Center for History and New Media has created Teachinghistory.org with the goal of making history content, teaching strategies, resources, and research accessible.
+This site is designed to help K–12 history teachers access resources and materials to improve U.S. history education in the classroom.
+With funding from the U.S. Department of Education, the Center for History and New Media created this site with the goal of making history content, teaching strategies, resources, and research accessible.

 The museum promotes the responsible teaching of the Holocaust through a variety of resources and programs to help the nation's educators increase their knowledge of Holocaust history and implement sound teaching strategies.
 Education outreach programs provide teachers with quality Holocaust education, incorporating accurate history, appropriate pedagogy, classroom strategies, and teaching resources.